 At present, this novel SNP-based diagnostic test is being piloted in clinical settings, with the expectation that positive results will lead to interest from investors and diagnostic companies to complete clinical development and bring the technology to patients.

 “Applications for new clinical diagnostic technologies are extremely difficult to obtain,” Merchant points out.
 “Each year, only a few such patents are granted.
-I’ve been very impressed with Tech Transfer’s deep knowledge of the patent process and their ability to make the case for this technology from a medical standpoint.
+I’ve been very impressed with Innovation Partnerships’s deep knowledge of the patent process and their ability to make the case for this technology from a medical standpoint.
 Our first patent and others currently in process are an essential step on the way to validating and ultimately moving this new procedure into clinics—where it can have a tangible influence on the lives of patients.”